-Scrutinise regulated companies to ensure adequate consumer protection in areas such as service.
-Develop and maintain a good understanding of the utility industries and related issues as required.
+Operational Develop an understanding of the Northern Ireland landscape in relation to vulnerable customers and consumer protection Scrutinise regulated companies to ensure adequate consumer protection in areas such as service.
+Contribute to Consumer Protection policy thinking in relation to energy strategy and EU Directives.
+Assist in the development and delivery of the UR's approach to consumer protection issues with UKRN, other regulators and CMA.
+Assist in the delivery of the UR Consumer Protection positions regarding Strategy and EU Directives with stakeholders; Develop and maintain a good understanding of the utility industries and related issues as required.
+Demonstrate awareness of legal risks and issues relating to regulation.
 Act as a member of specific project teams as defined by Management and provide team input in the form of research, analysis and preparation of reports and discussion/consultation papers.
-Development of an understanding of the Northern Ireland landscape in relation to vulnerable customers and consumer protection Communicate effectively with stakeholder groups on strategic issues regarding regulation and consumer protection.
+Communicate effectively with stakeholder groups on strategic issues regarding regulation and consumer protection.
 Attend retail supplier and network working groups as a representative from the UR and communicate on important issues in relation to regulation and customer protection of the retail energy sector.
-As required, provide information, documentation, reports and briefings to the Head of Branch, Director, Senior Management (including publication of papers as necessary).
-Develop and maintain good relations with external stakeholders to facilitate good working relationships and information flows that will enhance project delivery.
+As required, provide information, documentation, reports and briefings to the Head of Branch, Director, and Senior Management (including publication of papers as necessary).
+Develop and maintain good working relationships with external stakeholders to facilitate good information flows and a partnership approach to project delivery.
 Provide ongoing quantitative and qualitative analysis of related matters in energy regulation.
 Build and maintain an awareness of best practice both within the energy industry and related industries both locally and beyond.
-Lead specific projects as required.
+Deal promptly and effectively with ad-hoc supplier and customer queries; investigate appropriately and determine suitable actions (this may include cross-directorate working to ensure issues are addressed appropriately).
+Leadership Lead specific projects as required.
 Lead specific working groups as required.
 Demonstrate accountability and strong focus on delivery in your role within the Retail and Consumer Protection directorate.
-Demonstrate the importance of having a collaborative approach by working closely with other branches within the Retail and Consumer Protection Directorate, other directorates in the Utility Regulator, industry participants, consumer representatives and other key stakeholders.
+Demonstrate a creative and innovative approach to policy development and resolving issues Demonstrate the importance of having a collaborative approach by working closely with other branches within the Retail and Consumer Protection Directorate, other directorates in the Utility Regulator, industry participants, consumer representatives and other key stakeholders.
 Manage external consultants as required ensuring delivery of agreed objectives and outputs.
-This will include financial management of consultancy contracts and liaison with UR finance.
-Ensure work objectives are delivered within agreed timescales and budgets.
+Financial Management Ensure work objectives are delivered within agreed timescales and budgets.
 Contribute to the planning and monitoring of the Retail directorate budget as appropriate.
-Demonstrate responsibility for your own health and safety and that of those with whom you work.
+Financial management of consultancy contracts and liaison with UR finance branch as required.
+Health & Safety Demonstrate responsibility for your own health and safety and that of those with whom you work.

 Contribute to an environment where Health and Safety is promoted and responsibility taken for resolving any issues within Retail directorate.
-Contribute to the identification of risks, implement and manage appropriate measures to minimise risk within the directorate and inputting onto the Risk Register as required.
+Risk Management Contribute to the identification of risks, implement and manage appropriate measures to minimise risk within the directorate and inputting onto the Risk Register as required.
 Help to identify, implement and manage appropriate measures to minimise risk to the Retail directorate.
 Ensure compliance with organisational policies and procedures, such as performance management and information management.
+Customer Services Respond to external queries and complaints as appropriate and in line with the UR policy for Appeals, Disputes and Complaints.
+Respond to consultations as appropriate.
+Networking Develop effective working relationship with the senior management team and key members of stakeholder organisations, government departments, and regulated companies to ensure effective regulation.
+Build relationships with key stakeholders in relation to e.g. strategy and policy development etc.